 For men: Baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, and indoor and outdoor track and field.

 For women: Basketball, cross country, golf, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball.

-The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, and sports information.
-Possibilities exist to assist in the administrative areas of finance and compliance.
+The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, and athletic communications.
+Possibilities exist to assist in the administrative areas of finance, compliance, and the Leatherneck Club.

 Donald S. Spencer Student Recreation Center